SARS is a respiratory disease caused by a virus. Read this article to know more about the causes, symptoms, and treatment.

 The well-known complications of SARS:

 Aged people who are more than 60 years of age.

 For diagnosis, your doctor will recommend you to perform a few lab tests.
-X-rays and CT scan might be required.
+X-rays and CT (computed tomography) scans might be required.
 If you have returned from a foreign trip, consult your doctor, and check for symptoms.

 RT-PCR: Reverse transcription-polymerase chain reaction is a test that can identify the virus in stool, blood, and nasal secretions.

 SerologicTesting: This test can detect SARS-CoV antibodies if it is present in the blood.
 If the patient has antibodies, they might possibly have SARS infection.

 Culture Testing: This test involves culturing a small sample of fluid or tissue in a container.
 This testing method may not be reliable if it is used for diagnosis in the early stages of infection.

 If there is a new outbreak of SARS, you should inform your doctor whether you are from the outbreak region.
 Avoid going to public places and maintain proper social distancing.
 If you are a healthcare professional, you should take additional precaution measures.
 You should particularly stay away from kids, as they may be affected soon.